agustinelson/Solar-System-Simulation/README.md

 # Solar System Simulation (coding in process)
 This repository contains a solar system simulation that allows you to explore the celestial bodies within our solar system.
-The simulation provides an interactive visualization of the planets' positions, sizes, and orbits.
+The simulation provides an interactive visualization of the planets' positions, sizes, and orbits .

 ### Features
 - Realistic rendering of the planets and their relative sizes.